 “Be careful,” Track Man says and walks on.

-Angel wonders if Track Man has learned his true nature.
+Angel wonders if Track Man has learned of Angel's true nature.

 He waits, not sure which side of the fence she’s on, or if she will even see him, as the moon is only a wish tonight.
 She touches his back.
 He closes his eyes and sighs, his muscles loosening beneath her hand in a wave until his knees buckle.